Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

 Note these output files have the file extensions of `.fa` - this is exactly the same format as a `.fasta` file it is just a shortened version of the extension.
 See the wikipedia page on [FASTA format - file](https://en.wikipedia.org/wiki/FASTA_format#FASTA_file) for some other examples of file extensions.

-We can then run seqkit stats on all 6 of these bins to see how they compare.
+Ideally, we would like to get only one contig per bin, with a length similar the genome size of the corresponding taxa.
+Since this would require knowing what species are in the mixed community along with knowing their genome size - which for many species in metagenomic samples is challenging as they make up the "microbial dark matter".
+As knowing this information for a lot of metagenomic samples is rare we can use other statistics that show us how good our assembly and binning have been.
+One useful statistic is the N50 which will give an indication of the size of the contigs (fragments) each bin is made up as.
+As we covered in [Metagenomics 01 - 05 QC Polished Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/05-QC-polished-assembly/index.html), we can use `seqkit stats` to get these statistics on all six of the bins.

 ~~~
 seqkit stats -a *.fa